404error-notfound/QuantumGrid/README.md

 ## Vision

-This is an academic project meant with an aim to improve the lives of people.
+This is an academic project purposed with an aim to improve the lives of people.